yukaizou2015/module-stats/_episodes/00-Introduction-to-module.md

 ### What are the episodes for this module?

-1. [X] Statistical basis for reproducible neuroimaging
+1. Statistical basis for reproducible neuroimaging
-2. [X] Effect sizes and effect sizes variation
+2. Effect sizes and effect sizes variation
-3. [X] Statistical power in neuroimaging and Statistical reproducibility: Positive predictive values
+3. Statistical power in neuroimaging and Statistical reproducibility: Positive predictive values
-4. [] Machine learning and prediction
+4. P-hacking "How *not* To"
-5. [] P-hacking "How *not* To"
+5. Meta analyses in neuroimaging
-6. [] Statistical methods in available software
+6. Statistical methods in available software
-7. [] Meta analyses in neuroimaging
+7. Machine learning and prediction
-8. [] Culture and ethical aspects: last but certainly not least.
+8. Culture and ethical aspects: last but certainly not least.

 [//]: # Will I be done in 3 days ?
 No.
 <!---